aa8y/docker-dataset/README.md

 ## Datasets

 So far we have the following datasets which are being used in the images.
-* [pgFoundry](http://pgfoundry.org/projects/dbsamples/): The datasets being used from here are `dellstore2` (tagged `dellstore`), `iso3166`,  `pagila`, `sportsdb`, `usda` and `world`. `pagila` is not being used from the pgFoundry source because it doesn't directly work with the newer version of PostgreSQL we're using.
+* [Postgres Sample Databases](https://wiki.postgresql.org/wiki/Sample_Databases): The datasets being used from here are `dellstore2` (tagged `dellstore`), `iso3166`,  `pagila`, `sportsdb`, `usda` and `world`. `pagila` is not being used from the pgFoundry source because it doesn't directly work with the newer version of PostgreSQL we're using.
 So we're using [this modified version](https://github.com/devrimgunduz/pagila) which seems okay other than the fact that the maintainer changes the dates in the data every year to reflect the new year.
-I don't care enough about it as of now, but that might change in the future.
+I don't care enough about it as of now, but that might change in the future. pgFoundry has been down for a few days now.
+Therefore we have switched the URLs to their FTP sources [here](https://www.postgresql.org/ftp/projects/pgFoundry/dbsamples/).

 ## Databases